Andrew Heo

-Andrew Heo (born March 7, 2001) is an American short track speed skater.
-He represented the United States at the 2022 Winter Olympics.
+Andrew Heo (/ˈændɹuː ˈhiːoʊ/; born March 7, 2001) is an American short track speed skater.
+He represented the United States at the 2022 Winter Olympics and 2026 Winter Olympics.

+Heo is of South Korean descent.
+His Korean name is Heo Jae-yeong.

 Career

 Heo won a bronze medal at the 2020 Four Continents Short Track Speed Skating Championships in the 5000 metre relay.

 Heo represented the United States at the 2022 Winter Olympics in the men's 1000 metres.

 Heo won a gold medal in 2000 metres mixed relay and silver medal in 500 metres at the 2023 Four Continents Short Track Speed Skating Championships.
 In 2024, he competed at the 2024 World Short Track Speed Skating Championships and won bronze medal in 2000 metres mixed relay.

+During the 2025–26 ISU Short Track World Tour, he won a gold medal in the 500 metres, his first-ever podium finish on the circuit.
+He became the first U.S. man to win a top-level individual race in 11 years.
+On December 13, 2025, he was named to team USA's roster for the 2026 Winter Olympics.

 Personal life

 Heo's older brother, Aaron, is a short track speed skater and represented the United States at the 2016 Winter Youth Olympics.